 And know that each time you choose this one action…this quieting down to breathe…you are preparing yourself to see options unfolding in front of you, ones that will bring you closer to peace and away from harm.

 Maria Sirois is a psychologist, author, and seminar leader who teaches internationally in the intersection of resilience and flourishing.
 She is the author of A Short Course in Happiness After Loss (And Other Dark, Difficult Times) and Every Day Counts: Lessons in Love, Faith and Resilience from Children Facing Illness.

-Maria Sirois is co-leading a workshop at the Garrison Institute with Mark Matousek, “Writing For Resilience: The Life Saving Power of Changing Your Story,” on April 12-14, 2019.
-Click here to learn more and register.
+Maria Sirois was the co-leader of a workshop at the Garrison Institute with Mark Matousek, “Writing For Resilience: The Life Saving Power of Changing Your Story,” on April 12-14, 2019.